Teach-High-Schoolers-Personal-Health

 Parent-on-Purpose

-When adulthood is our end goal for raising our kids, we will do a better job of remembering to teach them relevant life skills as they grow.
-We will allow them to make mistakes and problem solve on their own because we understand they will need critical thinking skills when they leave our home as adults one day.
+When adulthood is our end goal for raising our kids, we will better remember to teach them relevant life skills as they grow.
+We will allow them to make mistakes and problem-solve independently because we understand they will need critical thinking skills when they leave our home as adults one day.

 3. Redefine success

 Stop today and define what success looks like to you.
-Who do you want your child to be as an 18-19-year-old young adult walking out the door of your home?
-What character traits do you want them to be armored with as you send them off to college, the armed forces, the workplace or wherever they may go upon leaving your home?
+Who do you want your child to be as a young adult walking out the door of your home?
+What character traits do you want them to be armored with as you send them off to college, the armed forces, the workplace, or wherever they may go upon leaving your home?

-Redefine-Success-Parent-on-PurposeIt’s great that this son of mine does well in school and on his travel hockey team, but when I stop and define success for him as a man, it is not his high achievement or performance that matter.
-It is his loving heart, soul and character that will sustain him and develop him into a caring and loyal husband, father and neighbor.
+Redefine-Success-Parent-on-PurposeIt’s great that this son of mine performed well in school and on his travel hockey team, but when I stop and define success for him as a man, it is not his high achievement or performance that matters.
+His loving heart, soul, and character will sustain him and develop him into a caring and loyal husband, father, and neighbor.

 4. Teach your children what you want them to know